shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 # ( 16 ) Act 2 Chapter 1

-Reesu finds a goblin named Shank, who is a competent fighter.
-In a drinking game, she finds out that Shank has some lethal vengeance to enact on Sui and Astalir.
-Fearing the worst, she superglued them both to the wall.

-===

-2023-11-06

-This chapter under construction.
-Please wait for the official completion announcement

-===

 Gra’s stomache rumbled as he stroked Astalir’s fur.
 He was cuddling with him in bed at the inn at Wind’s Crossing, along with Reesu and Gale.
 After the battle they had just fought, it was nice to spend some quality time with friends, even if those friends were fast asleep.

 Astalir’s fur was soft and fluffy for a deer.
 If there were things hidden in his fur, Gra didn’t feel it.
 Astalir’s muscles twitched as he pet his back, and he gave a little snort.